MambaCapsule: Towards Transparent Cardiac Disease Diagnosis with Electrocardiography Using Mamba Capsule Network: Experimental Results

 \subsection{Explainable Study}

 The interpretability of this paper is unique from other recent papers on ECG diagnosis, mainly through the reconstruction of ECG signals in different ways to explain what knowledge the model has learned on MIT-BIH dataset.
-For the reason of the limitation of the memory, we only consider P-wave and R-wave in our reconstruction, discarding the T-wave which is far from the center of the signal.
+Considering clinical diagnostic priorities, we focus on P-wave and R-wave reconstruction, as they provide the hallmark features for identifying the AAMI-defined arrhythmia classes (e.g., P-wave for atrial ectopic beats and QRS morphology for ventricular beats).
+While the T-wave is omitted to optimize computational efficiency, this design choice maintains high diagnostic transparency for rhythm abnormality detection without sacrificing classification accuracy.